tsirimongkolkasem/mscproject/README.md

 # Dynamic Network Segmentation for Cyber Defense

-Modelling and simulation of different network segmentation strategies and methods to evaluating them, taking into account of cost, security, and performance.
+Modelling and simulation of different network segmentation strategies.
+A probabilistic approach is implemented to evaluate a given network architecture, taking into account of cost, security, and performance.

+Please refer to the PowerPoint presentation slides and the report for details.